Finlee 10 mg dispersible tablets

 Left ventricular ejection fraction (LVEF) reduction/Left ventricular dysfunction

 Decreased LVEF has been reported in 5.3% of paediatric patients, with Grade 3 events occurring in <1% of patients.
-The median time to onset for the first occurrence of LVEF decrease was around one month.
+The median time to onset of the first occurrence of LVEF decrease was around one month.

 Patients with LVEF lower than the institutional lower limit of normal were not included in clinical studies with dabrafenib.
 Dabrafenib in combination with trametinib should be used with caution in patients with conditions that could impair left ventricular function (see sections 4.2 and 4.4).
 Please refer to the trametinib powder for oral solution SmPC (section 4.4).